 Introduction.
 CMML is a clonal disorder of haematopoietic stem cell, often occurring in elderly patients, sharing heterogeneous clinical and morphological features of both MDS and chronic myeloproliferative disorders (MPD).
-Originally it was classified by the French-American-British (FAB) working group as a myelodysplastic syndrome characterized by monocytosis (> 1000/microl), bone marrow (BM) monocyte infiltration, blast cells less than 5% in the peripheral blood (PB) and less than 30% in the BM.1 CMML has been reclassified and it is currently included in the Myelodysplastic/Myeloproliferative Neoplasms
+Originally it was classified by the French-American-British (FAB) working group as a myelodysplastic syndrome characterized by monocytosis (> 1000/microl), bone marrow (BM) monocyte infiltration, blast cells less than 5% in the peripheral blood (PB) and less than 30% in the BM.
+CMML has been reclassified and it is currently included in the Myelodysplastic/Myeloproliferative Neoplasms

 (MDS/MPN) category in the new WHO classification.
-Particularly, this classification subdivides CMML in two subclasses according to the prognosis: CMML-1 with 5-9% BM blasts and <5% PB blasts and CMML-2 with 10-19% BM blasts and/or 5-19% PB blasts.2 A WBC of 13 x 109/1 or greater identifies myeloproliferative variant of CMML (MPD-CMML), whereas a lower white blood cell count (WBC) defines a myelodysplastic variant of CMML (MDS-CMML).3 marrow transplantation seldom possible.
-Patients are usually treated with supportive care or mild cytoreductive therapy (Etoposide, Hydroxyurea or lowdose Cytarabine), until leukemic evolution.1 In the era of epigenetics therapy, new molecular targeted therapies offer the chance to modify the natural history of this disease.
-Among these, the hypomethylating agents Azacitidine5 and Decitabine6 have been shown to induce responses in CMML.
+Particularly, this classification subdivides CMML in two subclasses according to the prognosis: CMML-1 with 5-9% BM blasts and <5% PB blasts and CMML-2 with 10-19% BM blasts and/or 5-19% PB blasts.
+A WBC of 13 x 10/1 or greater identifies myeloproliferative variant of CMML (MPD-CMML), whereas a lower white blood cell count (WBC) defines a myelodysplastic variant of CMML (MDS-CMML).

+CMML is a very hard disease to treat and the prognosis of the elderly is quite variable, with an approximately 2.5-year median survival.
+Advanced age and comorbidities impact on survival, making bone marrow transplantation seldom possible.
+Patients are usually treated with supportive care or mild cytoreductive therapy (Etoposide, Hydroxyurea or lowdose Cytarabine), until leukemic evolution.
+In the era of epigenetics therapy, new molecular targeted therapies offer the chance to modify the natural history of this disease.
+Among these, the hypomethylating agents Azacitidine and Decitabine have been shown to induce responses in CMML.
 Pooled Azacitidine and Decitabine published studies in MDS suggest an overall response rate of 39% to 45% and an overall survival (OS) benefit for responders.
-However, CMML patients included in these series, represented a minority of the population.^{7,8}
+However, CMML patients included in these series, represented a minority of the population.